raminsa/telegram-bot-api/README.md

 <a name="custom-client"></a>
 ## Custom Client
-use client with custom options:
+use a client with custom options:
 ```go
 package main